 The Company examines the appropriateness of the standard formula with reference to its own risk profile.
 It considers whether there are any significant risks that are not captured within the standard formula and whether there are any stress scenarios by which the standard formula may not adequately capture the Company's own solvency needs.
-At 31st December 2021, the Company concluded that the standard formula is an appropriate basis for the assessment of its own solvency needs.
+At 30 June 2022, the Company concluded that it's risk profile meets the assumptions underlying the standard formula.